jellyfishlake/pcapanalyzer/README.md

-# Packet Capture 👽
+# Packet Capture Analyzer👽
-Malware detection program which utilizes deep learning approaches 👨‍💻
+This is an approach to analyze and identify malicious traffic in packet captures 👨‍💻
 :dancer: :coffee:

 # Requirements